Effective Date

 Producers and adjusters

 Supplemental long-term care insurance is a new product type that pays for long-term care expenses once benefits under the WA Cares program have been exhausted.
-Since it is a new product, no rules currently exist for supplemental long-term care.
-The proposed rule will provide necessary clarity so that affected parties understand their rights and obligations under the new law.
+Since it was a new product, no rules existed for supplemental long-term care.
+The adopted rule provides necessary clarity so that affected parties understand their rights and obligations under the new law.

 Specifically, ESSB 5291 directed the Commissioner to write rules that include the following provisions related to supplemental long-term care insurance: